Official21A/CheckLife/README.md

-Contact ma at : najafizadeh21@gmail.com or officialamirhossein21@gmail.com
+Contact me at : najafizadeh21@gmail.com or officialamirhossein21@gmail.com